Online Course Development

 - Produce media (e.g., production video, graphics, Captivate).
 Staff in the Faculty Project Lab (email@example.com or 512-245-7375) can assist you.

 - Acquire course content that you will not produce yourself.
-Read about how to acquire content for your course.
+Read about public resources for educational content.

 - Address copyright issues before you post third-party materials.
 Read about important considerations when addressing copyright issues.